First published November 5, 2018. Updated June 30, 2021.

 - Errors in CSR data entry—The order is properly formed and SAP-ready, but the CSR types it in wrong and SAP rejects it.

-- Errors in customer order formation—The disconnected ecommerce website allows customers to place badly-formed orders that SAP would never accept.
+- Errors in customer order formation—The disconnected B2B eCommerce website allows customers to place badly-formed orders that SAP would never accept.

-In the first case, CSRs can double-check against the original ecommerce order and find the error they introduced.
-Not a big deal, but it will irritate them, and at scale, it could prove significant.
+In the first case, CSRs can double-check against the original B2B eCommerce order and find the error they introduced.
+Not a big deal, but it will irritate them.
+At scale, it can create a lot of waste in your OTC (order-to-cash) cycle.

 In the second case, CSR workload increases and the process becomes murky.
 The CSR has to reach out to the customer manually to figure out what they were trying to order.
-As a one-off case, this isn’t a huge problem; but at scale, it can become disruptive.
+As a one-off case, this isn’t a huge problem, but at scale, it can also create waste in your OTC cycle.

-Of course, CSR workload isn’t the only reason SAP integration is critical to success.
+Of course, CSR workload isn’t the only reason you need SAP integration.
 Your customers also need real-time SAP data to help them make buying decisions.
 Contract pricing, scaled pricing, inventory availability, ATP, ship-from warehouse, and many other data points really are required for customer confidence.
-Since that data lives in SAP, a real-time integration is most viable way to bring it to ecommerce (and to your customers).
+Since that data lives in SAP, a real-time integration is most viable way to bring it to your customers through B2B eCommerce.

-A non-integrated proof-of-concept is a great place to start, especially if your organization is skeptical of ecommerce.
-However, it’s important to envision SAP integration at some point in your ecommerce journey.
-It may not be necessary in your proof of concept, but it could make or break your permanent ecommerce solution.
+A non-integrated proof-of-concept is a great place to start in B2B eCommerce, especially if stakeholders within your organization are skeptical.
+However, it’s important to cover your SAP integration requirements when you choose your permanent B2B eCommerce solution.
+While integration may not be necessary in the POC phase, it can make or break your digital channel in the long run.

 Moving forward: FREE case study